Skip to content

 What does the dream body training look like for the man over 50 who wants to tackle it alone, without a coach?

 “It consists of endurance training and very intensive strength training.
 Each week, there are three sessions of about 60 minutes for both types of training.
 For endurance, choose something you enjoy.
-I recommend men over 50 to opt for biking, ideally both outdoors and indoors, and less for running, as knees often become an issue at that age.
-And lung capacity is significantly lower than that of a 20-year-old.
+I recommend biking for men over 50, ideally both outdoors and indoors, and less running, as knees often become an issue at that age.
+Lung capacity is also significantly lower than that of a 20-year-old.
 Ultimately, it’s a matter of preference.
 In strength training, it’s crucial to progress.
 You do exercises for the chest, upper arms, abs, legs, and glutes.
 You definitely need equipment.”

 What equipment is needed for home training?